raulcf/raulcf.github.io/log.md

+- Apr'25.
+Participated in a Law and Technology Society event at the Law School with Professor Bridget Fahey.
 - Feb'25.
 Named <a href="https://sloan.org/fellowships/2025-fellows">Sloan
 Research Fellow</a>
 - Jan'25.
 "On Data Ecology, Dataflow Thinking, and the Role of LLMs in Data